Oliver Ivanović: Investigation in Kosovo

 Kosovo police arrested four persons on 23 November 2018: three suspected towards involvement in the murder and one for obstruction to police work.

-Silvana Arsović, Oliver Ivanović party's administrator, was detained for 48 hours on 26 November 2018 to be questioned under suspicion as if she manipulated security cameras outside the party office in Mitrovica before the murder, when the murder took place near the office.
+Silvana Arsović, Oliver Ivanović party's administrator, was detained for 48 hours on 26 November 2018 to be questioned under suspicion if she manipulated security cameras outside the party office in Mitrovica before the murder, when the murder took place near the office.
 Prosecutor Syle Hoxha said that Silvana Arsović was detained only for 48 hours.

 Kosovo police officer Dragiša Marković was detained for 1 day on 10 February 2018 under suspicion of manipulating the evidences on the place of the murder of Oliver Ivanović.
 Then, he was arrested a second time on 23 November 2018.

 Mario Milošević, a Montenegrin citizen, was arrested on 18 July 2018 in Pristina.
 (He was also on a warrant list by Interpol towards separate murder connected with organized crime in Podgorica.)
 On 23 November 2018, Kosovo police officer Nedeljko Spasojević was arrested along with Marko Rosić, a person associated by media with Partizan Belgrade fan club, in North Kosovo.
 Strahinja Danković was also arrested together with Mario Milošević.
 Montenegrin media call him a football fan of Serbian club FK Rad.

 Milan Radoičić, a businessman and head of Kosovo Serb party ″Srpska Lista″, was on suspicion towards involvement in the murder, his home was raided by Kosovo Police on 23 November 2018, but he escaped arrest fleeing to Serbia.
 There in Serbia, Milan Radoičić was interviewed on 26 November 2018 by Serbian police, when he denied his any involvement in the case.
 Serbian president Aleksandar Vučić said that Milan Radoičić is innocent, and Kosovo police wanted to kill him during raid to put guilt of organizing the murder on Serbian government.

 In April 2019, Kosovo prosecutor Syle Hoxha stated that two new suspects were being investigated for their possible involvement, both of whom were tied to organized crime.
 The suspects were not named.

 In February 2020, a new trial began with six Serbs charged with the participation in the assassination of Ivanović.
 All of them pleaded not guilty of all charges at the preparatory hearing before the Special Court in Pristina.
 In June 2024, four individuals were convicted and sentenced to prison: Marko Rosić, Nedelko Spasojević, Dragisa Marković and Zarko Ivanović.
 Silvana Arsović was acquitted during the trial while another one of the suspects, Rade Basara, was also previously acquitted.